BaileyJBehning/BaileyJBehning/README.md

 - Hi, I’m @BaileyJBehning
-- I’m interested in ...
+- I’m interested in gaming, music and design
 - I’m currently learning at the coding bootcamp in the U of M
 - I’m looking to collaborate on ...
 - How to reach me